abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle - set notation and normal notation](symmetry_rotation_comparison.svg)

-Or in other words, representing the elements of a group as permutations actually yields a representation of the monoid itself (sometimes called it's standard representation.)
+Or in other words, representing the elements of a group as permutations actually yields a representation of the monoid itself (sometimes called it's *standard representation*.)

 Cayley's theorem may not seem very impressive, but that only shows how influential it has been as a result.